devbisme/skidl/docs/index.md

 ## Finding SKiDL Objects

-Sometimes you may want to access a bus, net, or part that's already been created.
-In such an instance, you can use the `get()` class method:
+If you want to access a bus, net, or part that's already been created, use the `get()` class method:

 ```py
 n = Net.get('Fred')  # Find the existing Net object named 'Fred'.